A topic from the subject of Organic Chemistry in Chemistry.

 • Over-the-counter medicines (e.g., aspirin, ibuprofen, paracetamol)

-• Prescription drugs (optional, with permission)
+• Prescription drugs (optional, with permission and adult supervision)

 • Test tubes